FAQs

 6. Are the employees of cybersecurity service providers required to apply for an individual licence?

-Individual employees of cybersecurity service providers providing licensable cybersecurity services on behalf of their employer are not required to be licenced.
+Individual employees of cybersecurity service providers that provide licensable cybersecurity services on behalf of their employer are not required to be licenced.

 Business entities are required to ensure that officer of the business entity is fit and proper when applying for a licence.
 Officer of a business entity refers to any director or partner, or other person listed in the business entity’s business profile e.g. ACRA BizFile, with the exception of shareholders (who are not directors or partners) and company secretary, or any other person who is responsible for the management of the business entity.
 Individuals who are applying for the licence should also be a fit and proper person to hold the licence.
-Failing which, the licence application may be rejected.
+With effect from 16 March 2026, business entities and individuals applying for the licence are required to hold an active certificate for Cyber Trust Mark (“CTM”) Promoter (Tier 3) or equivalent covering the required scope for the applied licensable cybersecurity service(s) at the point of licence application and/or renewal.*

-8. How can an overseas company apply for a licence?
+9. How can an overseas company or individual apply for a licence?

-Do note that overseas companies that are not registered with the Accounting and Corporate Regulatory Authority of Singapore (ACRA) are required to upload a copy of their business profile (reflecting the details of the business registration record with the relevant authorities in the oversea country) in the licence application.
-Please note that documents not in the English language must be submitted together with an accurate translation in the English language.
+Do note that overseas companies that are not registered with the Accounting and Corporate Regulatory Authority of Singapore (ACRA) are required to upload a copy of their business profile (reflecting the details of the business registration record with the relevant authorities in the overseas country) in the licence application.
+Documents not in the English language must be submitted together with an accurate translation in the English language.
 The translation must be certified by the person making it to be a correct translation.
-The certificate must contain a statement of that person's full name, of his address and of his qualifications for making the translation.
+The certificate must contain a statement of that person's full name, address and qualifications for making the translation.

 Key Executive Officer refers to the person who is responsible for the proper administration and overall management of the business entity and supervision of its employees.